The following are some Frequently Asked Questions (FAQ) about Great Northern War.

 The event prices can be found on the event website: Event Prices

-These prices are slightly higher than previous years to cover the cost of a third party company supplying and putting up/down much of the event infrastructure.
+These prices are higher than previous years to cover rising costs and the cost of a third party company supplying and putting up/down much of the event infrastructure, as well as transporting event equipment.
 This will greatly reduce the burden of setup/packdown on SCA attendees of the event.

 When are the price rises?